 If you’re wondering whether you should rewrite your will or just add a codicil, your notary can help by explaining why a codicil is not the right solution.
 For example, if you want to change multiple provisions of your will, the codicil may end up costing as much as a new will because of its complexity.
 Additionally, a codicil lets everyone involved see both the original will and the updates, which may cause resentment among your loved ones after your death.
 By drafting a new will, you make sure any changes remain confidential.
-While you can legally use a codicil to update your will, your notary, who is bound by a code of ethics and professional responsibility, may refuse to write a codicil to a will that he or she has not executed.
+Furthermore, it is possible that a notary will refuse to receive a codicil even if it is legally possible.
+The reasons for this can be diverse and it is up to the notary to explain them to you.

 The law provides that divorce automatically entails the annulment of legacies made in favour of the former spouse if the divorce took place after 1994.
 You must make sure that your divorce judgment has actually been rendered by contacting the court office or consulting the Register of Civil Status.
 However, the testator may have clearly expressed their will that the divorce does not annul the legacy.
 It is possible some clauses and terms of the will may still be effective.
 We invite you to consult a notary who will read the will and the divorce judgment and tell you what applies to your case.

 The will may provide for the method in which the liquidator may renounce or resign.
 If not, a liquidator who decides to renounce their responsibilities after accepting them must notify the heirs or replacement liquidator(s) in writing if they are named in the will, render an account of the administration done so far to the heirs and replacement liquidator(s), and obtain a discharge from the heirs.
 Other parties involved in the succession may have specific requirements in this regard.
 It is best to check with them.